DE0CH/maths-template/README.md

-# Mini Projects for Category Theory
+# Typst Template for Maths Projects